-Quasi-random blog about real-time photorealistic rendering on the GPU
+Quasi-random, more or less unbiased blog about real-time photorealistic GPU rendering

 Can't wait!
 The teaser has me all hot and bothered... :P

 Oh god, can't wait as well.
 I expect to much from this project :3Probably you answered this question before, still, can I ask what GPGPU API use Brigade for parallel processing?Next gen gonna be awesome! (assuming next gen could support some kind of GPGPU API)

 this car looks like it has more polys than a new Unrealengine4 game in total. haha

 by the way , is that dark chrome?

 Sweet Baby Jesus!I check this blog daily (sometimes twice) and there hasn't been a post in more than a month.
 You really know how to tease us! :DSeriously I have so many questions.
 Will there be an updated kernel, will Brigade have Cloud integration like it was demonstrated in octane, will there be a techdemo for us to try out, will there be a new video (that will hopefully be posted on vimeo this time, for less agressiv compression), will there be news about a potential mini game?ARG I can not wait! :D